 - a.
-As a target group for the National Social Assistance Programme (NSAP) the allocation for Indira Gandhi Disability Pension, in 2018-19 (BE) has increased by Rs.
-2.83 crore only from the previous year's Budget Estimates. - b.
-While talking about the standard deduction for all, the Finance Minister mentioned that Persons with Disabilities will continue to receive their travel allowance irrespective of the deduction.
+As a target group for the National Social Assistance Programme (NSAP) the allocation for Indira Gandhi Disability Pension, has increased by 2.83 crore only. - b.
+While talking about the standard deduction for all, there is a mention that Persons with Disabilities will continue to receive their travel allowance irrespective of the deduction.

-The Three Year Action Agenda by NITI Aayog has committed for disability specific survey and for the implementation of Rights of Persons with Disabilities Act (RPDA) 2016.
+The three-year Action Agenda by NITI Aayog has committed for disability specific survey and for the implementation of Rights of Persons with Disabilities Act (RPDA) 2016.
 However, there is no specific mention to this effect in the Union Budget 2018-19.
 The Scheme for Implementation of the Persons with Disabilities Act (SIPDA) has witnessed an increment of 16.7 percent from the revised estimate of the previous financial year.
 It is to be noted that the entire allocation is spent on 'Access India Campaign', which is only one aspect of the Law and should be the responsibility of all Ministries rather than just the Disability Department.
 Moreover, there is no specific allocation for the survey on Persons with Disabilities.